trafiklab/trafiklab.se/content/docs/using-trafiklab-data/example-solutions/voice-assistant/testing-and-deploying-your-app.md

 ---
 title: Testing and deploying your app
-description: 'Understanding why things work, or why they don't.'
+description: "Understanding why things work, or why they don't."
 ---

 ## Putting it to the test